petermoorey/petermoorey.github.io/_posts/2025-03-10-dhcp-server-analysis.markdown

 Now I have a single file with all the DHCP requests, I want to extract all possible source and destination IP pairs, so that I can later check the requests are being sent to all servers by the DHCP relays.

-I use the Wireshark 'tshark' command-line tool to apply a display filter (selecting only the DHCP servers I'm concerned with), and export the source/destination IPs.
+I use the Wireshark 'tshark' command-line tool to apply a display filter (selecting only the DHCP servers I'm concerned with), and export the source/destination IPs pairs for each DHCP request.
 I also deduplicate the conversations and finally save them to a CSV file.

 ```bash